Kimbsy/y-combinator-animation/high-level.md

 # TODO:

+- get 3c demo to go red and end?
 - make demo for final `count` example
 - make slides for delayed eval
 - make slides for what the f